vdavid/queues-and-reviews-scripts/README.md

 ### Articles

-Uses Aylien API to get the metadata for articles.
+- Uses Aylien API to get the metadata for articles.
+- Has a webapp deployed to make the article reviews available in JSON.
+See it [here](https://script.google.com/macros/s/AKfycby6iNqW8-KWFiudJqWZEiGR-nRa38sJ0uMDs7-Da4KFlZ4gRKM/exec).
+I dont think it's actually used, though. veszelovszki.com/r uses the Google Sheets API directly.

 ### Books